intershop/intershop-pwa/docs/guides/authentication_co_browse.md

 },
 ```

+> [!WARNING]
-> :warning: **NOTE:** This configuration enables the `Co-Browse` identity provider as the one and only configured global identity provider, meaning the standard ICM identity provider used for the standard login is no longer configured and the standard login will no longer work.
-As said this configuration example is only relevant for development purposes.
+> This configuration enables the `Co-Browse` identity provider as the one and only configured global identity provider, meaning the standard ICM identity provider used for the standard login is no longer configured and the standard login will no longer work.
+> As mentioned above, this configuration example is only relevant for development purposes.

-For production like deployments, the PWA has to be be configured to use the `Co-Browse` identity provider only when the user enters the `cobrowse` route.
+For production-like deployments, the PWA has to be be configured to use the `Co-Browse` identity provider only when the user enters the `cobrowse` route.
 This can be configured with the `OVERRIDE_IDENTITY_PROVIDERS` environment variable (see [Override Identity Providers by Path][nginx-startup]) for the NGINX container.
 Nevertheless, the SSR process needs to be provided with the co-browse identity provider configuration as one of the available identity providers.
-This way the global `identityProvider` configuration is left to be the default ICM configuration.
+In this way, the global `identityProvider` configuration is left to be the default ICM configuration.

-The following is an example co-browse identity provider configuration for `docker-compose` that enables the co-browse identity provider on the `cobrowse` route only.
+The following is a sample co-browse identity provider configuration for `docker-compose` that enables the co-browse identity provider on the `cobrowse` route only.

 ```yaml
 pwa: